grassrootseconomics/org-website/content/Blog/mweria.md

 If we think of mutual aid as a form of social contract or *promise* that is re-assignable (meaning that the voucher issuers are still liable for redeeming it but anyone can hold it as an asset) – then the *Mweria* becomes a form of group-promise which can be used for both crowd funding and a medium of exchange.
 When incorporating demurrage (holding taxes) into the social contract, groups also have a way to ensure that no one person accumulates too many vouchers – since a percentage of voucher holdings come back to a community fund over time.
 Note that the usage of promisses (social contracts or vouchers) which can be made, accepted create a trust based economic system which we often call an economic commons.

 Experimenting with digital forms of *Mweria* is what thousands of Kenyans are doing right now.
 Groups can also have a Mweria among groups!
 Where different villages can support one another and track reciprocity.
-We’ve seen 3,958 transaction among and between groups last week and they look like this https://viz.sarafu.network:
+We’ve seen 3,958 transaction among and between groups last week and they look like [this](https://viz.sarafu.network):

 ![image](images/blog/mweria3.webp)